1982 American League Championship Series: Game 5

 Game 5 proved to be the most dramatic of the series.
 The Angels got a quick 1–0 lead in the first on a double by Brian Downing and a single by Fred Lynn.
 But Milwaukee tied the game in the bottom of the inning when Paul Molitor doubled and eventually came home on a sacrifice fly by Ted Simmons.
 The Angels made it 2–1 in the third on an RBI single from Fred Lynn, and stretched the lead to 3–1 in the fourth on a run-scoring single from Bob Boone.
 Milwaukee cut the lead to 3–2 in the bottom of the fourth on Ben Oglivie's homer.
 In the 5th inning, the Angels nearly threatened again, until Reggie Jackson was thrown out trying to reach third on a Fred Lynn single.
 The score remained unchanged until the bottom of the seventh, when disaster struck the Angels.
 Milwaukee loaded the bases on two singles and a walk.
 Cecil Cooper then cracked the series-winning hit, a two-run single that put the Brewers ahead 4–3.
 The Milwaukee bullpen kept the Angels off the board in the final two innings, helped by a spectacular catch by reserve outfielder Marshall Edwards, robbing Don Baylor of extra bases.
 The Angels threatened again in the 9th with a runner on second, and Rod Carew at the plate.
-Pete Ladd got Carew to ground out to Robin Yount, and the Brewers took home the franchise's first and only American League pennant and its only World Series appearance to date.
+Pete Ladd got Carew to ground out to Robin Yount, and the Brewers took home the franchise's first American League pennant.